unrealircd/unrealircd-webpanel/README.md

 ```
 Edit the configuration file to match your UnrealIRCd's RPC credentials and save

-NOTE: You most likely want to put the webpanel behind a login, using a
+IMPORTANT: You will want to put the webpanel behind a login, using a
 `.htaccess` file or similar.
+Don't open it up to the world!

 ## Updating for end-users ##
 For end-users, when you want to update to the latest version: